 List of tentative participants (tentative list, including organizers):

-Ittai Abraham (VMware Research), Eli Ben-Sasson (Technion Israel Institute of Technology), Andrew J. Blumberg (University of Texas at Austin), Dan Boneh (Stanford University), Joseph Bonneau (New York University), Christian Cachin (IBM Research), Alessandro Chiesa (UC Berkeley), Irit Dinur (Weizmann Institute of Science), Matthew D. Green (Johns Hopkins University), Jens Groth (University College London), Yuval Ishai (Technion and UCLA), Yael Kalai (MSR and MIT), Aggelos Kiayias (University of Edinburgh), Dahlia Malkhi (VMware Research), David Mazières (Stanford University), Andrew Miller (University of Illinois, Urbana-Champaign), Neha Narula (MIT Media Lab), Claudio Orlandi (Aarhus University), Omer Paneth (MIT), Rafael Pass (Cornell University), Omer Reingold (Stanford University), Guy Rothblum (Weizmann Institute of Science), Ron Rothblum (MIT), Srinath Setty (MSR), Abhi Shelat (Northeastern University), Elaine Shi (Cornell University), Justin Thaler (Georgetown University), Michael Walfish (New York University), Aviv Zohar (The Hebrew University of Jerusalem)
+Ittai Abraham (VMware Research), Eli Ben-Sasson (Technion), Andrew J. Blumberg (University of Texas at Austin), Dan Boneh (Stanford University), Joseph Bonneau (New York University), Christian Cachin (IBM Research), Alessandro Chiesa (UC Berkeley), Irit Dinur (Weizmann Institute of Science), Matthew D. Green (Johns Hopkins University), Jens Groth (University College London), Yuval Ishai (Technion and UCLA), Yael Kalai (MSR and MIT), Aggelos Kiayias (University of Edinburgh), Dahlia Malkhi (VMware Research), David Mazières (Stanford University), Andrew Miller (University of Illinois, Urbana-Champaign), Neha Narula (MIT Media Lab), Helen Nissenbaum (Cornell Tech), Claudio Orlandi (Aarhus University), Omer Paneth (MIT), Rafael Pass (Cornell University), Omer Reingold (Stanford University), Guy Rothblum (Weizmann Institute of Science), Ron Rothblum (MIT), Srinath Setty (MSR), Abhi Shelat (Northeastern University), Elaine Shi (Cornell University), Justin Thaler (Georgetown University), Peter Van Valkenburgh (Coin Center), Michael Walfish (New York University), Aviv Zohar (The Hebrew University of Jerusalem)